Restaurants

 WE RECOMMEND

-Aitana (Center)
+AITANA (Center)

 Both locals and tourists are equally willing to visit this specific place in the city.
 On the one hand, it has the modern atmosphere of a loft similar to the ones on the streets of Madrid, London or Berlin.
 On the other hand, it has traditional Basque cuisine based on zero mile marker products.
 Such an unusual combination is also contained in its name Gronx.
-Read more about Gronx.
+See more details about Gronx.

-Urepel (Old Town)
+UREPEL (Old Town)

 Restaurant Urepel with a view of Kursaal and Urumea River, which solemnly flows here into the Atlantic, is located in the most picturesque part of the Old Town.
 Urepel serves traditional Basque dishes in a unique interpretation of its chef using only the freshest seasonal ingredients for cooking.
-Read more about Urepel.
+See more details about Urepel.

-Kaskazuri (Old Town)
+ZAZPI (Old Town)

 Seafood restaurants in San Sebastian